frontend-fun/react-hooks-typescript-tome/docs/2-app/editing.md

 ## Two Column Layout

 Organize the page into at least two columns of layout.
+You need to have a `Container` tag with a `Row` tag inside, and then you can have any number of `Col` tags.

 ```tsx
 export function App(): JSX.Element {